raphaellith/Typewriters-to-Belie-Format/non-post-markdowns/appear-in-top-right/02_about.md

 Probably not.

 As much as I would love to be able to post on a weekly basis, that likely would not be sustainable.
 Right now, this site is just an experiment of unknown duration, and I have no idea how long I can stay active here for.
-I guess only time will tell!
+I guess only time will tell.

 ### Am I _déjà vu_-ing, or does your blog look suspiciously similar to other ones I've seen before?